andresilva/intro_to_rust/src/whos_using_rust/mozilla.md

 ![](../img/servo.png)

-- Experimental browser engine with a focus on performance and concurrency;
+- Experimental browser engine with a focus on performance and concurrency
-- Developed to take advantage of the memory safety properties and concurrency features of the Rust programming language.
+- Developed to take advantage of the memory safety properties and concurrency features of the Rust programming language

 ## Firefox